RolandJansen/business-model-canvas-for-obsidian/README.md

 # Business Model Canvas Vorlage für Obsidian

-Das Business Model Canvas mit neun Segmenten von [Strategyzer](https://www.strategyzer.com/library/the-business-model-canvas), nachgebaut für Obsidian.
+Das Business Model Canvas von [Strategyzer](https://www.strategyzer.com/library/the-business-model-canvas) mit neun Segmenten, nachgebaut für Obsidian.

 > [!NOTE]
-> This is a fork of the [Business Model Canvas](https://github.com/YJPL/business-model-canvas-for-obsidian) for Obsidian by YJPL but with German help texts.
-If you are a non German speaker [the original](https://github.com/YJPL/business-model-canvas-for-obsidian) may fit your needs better.
+> This is a fork of the [Business Model Canvas for Obsidian by YJPL](https://github.com/YJPL/business-model-canvas-for-obsidian) with German help texts.
+If you are a non-german speaker the original template may fit your needs better.

 ## Voraussetzungen